 Dr Alexina Mason

-I am the module organiser for Bayesian Statistics for the MSc in Medical Statistics and a seminar leader for Basic Statistics for PHP.
+I am a module organiser for Bayesian Statistics for the MSc in Medical Statistics.

 My main research interests revolve around the development and application of Bayesian approaches in clinical trial settings, and in particular to handling missing data.
 This includes developing methods and tools to facilitate expert elicitation that allows external knowledge to be incorporated into analysis when there is missing or insufficient information from the trial itself.